IVF Success Rates: Why You Should Have Hope After Failed IVF

 Some patients stop treatment after IVF does not work.
 I tell all my patients not to give up.
 “You can become pregnant on your own.”
 “Keep as positive thoughts as you can.”
 “Don’t give up.”
 “Anything can happen.”

 The Study from The University of Aberdeen substantiates this.
-I have seen patients of mine and our practice have success and become pregnant after IVF did not work.
+I have seen patients of mine and our practice have success after IVF did not work and become pregnant.
 When this happens, I am ecstatic.
 Why?
 Because seeing our patients build their families and fulfill such a blessing is what it is all about.

 Maybe the unnaturalness of IVF was not a great match for a particular patient or couple.
 Natural pregnancy was just what the Doctor ordered.

 For patients who have an unsuccessful IVF cycle, I recommend:

 - Find the right support for you, whether it's family, friends, or even a fertility counselor.

 - When ready, review your previous cycle with your REI.

 - Map out a plan for next steps and decide if it includes another IVF cycle.